• Skip to main content

 Natasha Minocha

 These Cinnamon Chocolate Chip Scones are melt-in-your-mouth good!
-Sweet and tender with a slight crunch - they are the ultimate tea companion!
+Sweet and tender with a slight crunch - perfect with a cup of tea or coffee!

 No ratings yet